Discourse-Aware Graph Networks for Textual Logical Reasoning

 \section{Conclusion}

 This paper explores a structure-based solution to textual logical reasoning that explicitly models the logical reasoning process.
-The challenges include: (1) Reconstructing logical structures from the plain text that are reasonable and beneficial to downstream tasks, and such logical structures are beyond previous entity-based modeling; (2) Learning the structural logic features effectively for QA prediction and the model is efficiently trained.
+The challenges include: (1) Uncovering the inference structure from plain texts for effective structural constraints.
+(2) Learning the inference processes rather than the knowledge for effective logical reasoning.

-To address the problems, we propose discourse-aware graph networks (DAGNs) with two main components, logic graph construction and logic representation learning.
+To address the problems, we propose discourse-aware graph networks (DAGNs) with logic graph construction and logic representation learning.
 To construct beneficial logical structures, DAGNs get inspired by logic theories and convert plain text into logic graphs via several factors.
 The in-line discourse connectives indicate logical relations; hence are applied as text delimiters and split passages into clause-like logical units.
 Then the recurring topic-related terms are detected.
 The graph edges are two folds: the discourse connectives indicate logical relations, and the variable connection simulates logical expression derivation.

-For learning the logic features, DAGNs perform graph reasoning over the constructed graphs for several steps to simulate the multi-hop logical reasoning process.
-The graph network leverages contextual encoding; hence only needs a few rounds of fine-tuning and is widely applicable to general encoders.
-To apply the logic features, DAGNs fuse the features with the fundamental contextual embeddings and perform end-to-end training.
+For learning the logic features, {DAGNs take the constructed graphs as input and perform soft edge selection and propagation to produce multi-hop hybrid relations.
+It then updates the node features via several steps of graph reasoning. } The graph network leverages contextual encoding and learns the logic representations, which are then fused for downstream prediction.

-Extensive experiments are conducted on two logical reasoning QA datasets and one logical reasoning dialogue dataset.
+Extensive experiments are conducted on two logical reasoning QA datasets and one multi-turn dialogue reasoning dataset.
 The results demonstrate the overall superiority of DAGNs.
-The constructed logic graph structure is reasonable, and DAGNs learn beneficial logic features for QA prediction.
-Moreover, we validate the models in zero-shot scenarios.
-DAGNs transform well to unseen logical texts.
-Hence the logic graph constraint is helpful for learning general logic features.
+The constructed logic graph structure is reasonable, {and the \newmodule helps learn general logic representations and improves model stability. } The zero-shot transfer results show that DAGNs perform remarkably well on unseen reasoning questions, which indicates that the learned logic representations are general in reasoning and beyond knowledge.

 \appendices